lazybird/django-solo/README.md

 Installation
 ------------

-This application requires Django >= 1.6.
+This application requires Django 2.2, 3.1, or 3.2.

 * Install the package using `pip install django-solo`
 * Add ``solo`` or ``solo.apps.SoloAppConfig`` to your ``INSTALLED_APPS`` setting.